brycefisher/brycefisher.github.io-jekyll/_posts/2013-10-21-unit-testing-is-not-a-crime-i-promise-.md

 layout: "post"
 excerpt: "This article is another workplace rant from me about web development best practices, specifically the importance of building tests.
 I'll try my best to convince myself, my boss, and you that we should all write unit tests for almost any piece of code we write."
 ---
 Each keystroke I make breaks some piece of the code that I touch.
 In contrast, well written code sends off alarm bells when something is broken, but in every software project I've ever worked on, testing has always been considered a waste of time.
 The standard reasoning is that we're just building simple websites and that with the size of our teams, it's not a good use of our resources.
-I've worked at both a small 5 man shop and now at are larger publicly traded company, but the software and the excuses for unusable, brittle, and downright orny code have been same.
+I've worked at both a small 5 person drupal shop and now at a larger publicly traded company, but the software and the excuses for unusable, brittle, and downright orny code have been same.

 I find this situation unacceptable.
 It's an unacceptable waste of my employer's time for me to produce code that cannot reasonable be understood or fixed even by myself.
 I recently read an article on Hacker News (that I can't find now), but this article discussed how writing unit tests is not something needs to be justified to one's project's manager.
 It's simply part of building software like a professional.
 Likewise, I believe that adding tests is something that I should be doing just as much as rendering the javascript in the browser.